The map you see is the Mercator projection.

 But of course that'd all be on a featureless expanse of ice.
 No map service even publishes image tiles for such extreme latitudes.

-To make things actually interesting, we must artifically shift the pole of the project to a more interesting place.
+To make things actually interesting, we must artifically shift the pole of the projection to a more interesting place.
 Imagine the earth encased by a rigid cage of latitude and longitude lines.
 We rotate the earth while leaving the cage fixed until a new point of interest has taken the place of the North Pole.

 This is called an oblique Mercator, and is normally used to shift an area of interest onto the equator of the map to avoid distortion.
 But whereas others avoid distortion, we embrace it.